ente-io/ente/infra/services/README.md

 # Services

-"Services" are various Docker images that we run on our instances and manage using systemd.
+"Services" are Docker images we run on our instances and manage using systemd.

 All our services (including museum itself) follow the same
 pattern:

-* They're meant to run on vanilla Ubuntu instances.
+* They're run on vanilla Ubuntu instances.
 The only expectation they have is for Docker to be installed.

 * They log to fixed, known, locations - `/root/var/log/foo.log` - so that these
-  logs can get ingested by Promtail.
+  logs can get ingested by Promtail if needed.

 * Each service should consist of a Docker image (or a Docker compose file), and a systemd unit file.

-* To start / stop / cron the service, we use the corresponding systemd command.
+* To start / stop / schedule the service, we use systemd.

 * Each time the service runs it should pull the latest Docker image, so there is no separate installation/upgrade step needed.
 We can just restart the service, and it'll use the latest code.

 * Any credentials and/or configuration should be read by mounting the appropriate file from `/root/service-name` into the running Docker container.